 For greater programming flexibility, the RIO provides user-defined variables, arrays, and arithmetic functions.
 The following sections in this chapter discuss all aspects of creating applications programs.
-The RIO-47xx0 program memory size is 200 lines x 40 characters.
-The RIO 47xx2 increases the memory size to a total of 400 lines x 40 characters.
+The program memory size is 200 lines x 40 characters.

 Editing Programs

 Use Galil software to enter programs in the Editor window.
 After downloading a program, use the XQ command to execute the program.
 The RIO also has an internal editor that may be used to create and edit programs in the RIOs memory.
 The internal editor is a rudimentary editor and is only recommended when operating with Galil's DOS utilities or through a simple RS-232 communication interface such as Windows Hyperterminal.
 See the ED command in the Command Reference for more info.